-Getting NASLite-2
+Getting NASLite-M2

-NASLite-2 CD-ROM or a downloadable CD-ROM ISO image is available for purchase from the Server Elements (www.serverelements.com) website.
+Downloadable versions of the NASLite-M2 CD-ROM ISO image is available for purchase directly from the Server Elements (www.serverelements.com) website.

-NOTE: NASLite-2 is a commercial product and is not freely distributable.
+NOTE: NASLite-M2 is a commercial product and is not freely distributable.
 Please do not make or distribute illegal copies.
 Doing so is not only illegal, but undermines our efforts and further impedes our ability to develop the product.